hoday/bannerdisplay/doc/files/BannerVisibilityManager.php.txt

 	}

 	/**
 	 * 	Returns true if the banner is visible
+	 * @param  string $startDate  start date of the display period
+	 * @param  string $endDate    end date of the display period
+	 * @param  array  $allowedIps array of IP addresses that are allowed to see the banner
-	 * @return boolean true if banner is visible
+	 * @return bool            	  true if banner is visible */ public static function isVisible(string $startDate, string $endDate, array $allowedIps) : bool {
-	 */
-	 public static function isVisible($startDate, $endDate, $allowedIps) {

 		$date 	= static::getCurrentDate();